 Post Op Bariatric Surgery Essentials

 After your bariatric surgery, you are in a lot of pain.
 It’s kind of like when you have a baby; you have to push that kid out, but in the process, you don’t think you can do it.
 That’s kind of how it is after your bariatric surgery; you know the end goal is worth it, but you just don’t know how you are going to get there.
-With that being said, some of the things that got me through the one week after gastric bypass slump were these very important essentials.
+With that being said, some of the things that got me through the start of my gastric bypass were these very important essentials.
 Here are some things you want to have ready before your bariatric surgery procedure:

 #1 Somewhere Comfy to Sit

-Obviously your bariatric surgery requires recovery.
-This means lots of rest and relaxation.
+Your bariatric surgery requires recovery.
+This means lots of relaxation.
 I found that a recliner was the most comfortable.
-You can sit down easily, get up easily, and even lie back when you get tired.
+You can sit down, get up easily, and even lie back when tired.
 Make sure you have a spot that is just dedicated to you post-op.

 Along with having a comfy place to sit, relax, and rest, you will want to have some essentials next to you.
 These include: